-Title: Aggregated risk - Failure to o adequately recrui it to substantive nu rsing posts may adversely impact on patient care and Finance.
-Trust-wide/ Trust-wide Divisional 1 Identified in BAF/02 Titles Recruitment and workforce planning fail to deliver the Trust objectives.
-The Trust fails to achieve a sustainable financial position and appropriate finan risk rating with the Single Oversight Framework.
-BAF Risk IDs BAF/04 BAF/O5 ult of failure cant autonomy and maintain a positive reputational to fulfil regulatory requirement defined in the NHS gulations ID 5791 Current Status Live Risk Register - all risks accepted Opened 11/09/15 Initial Rating Likelihood: 3 Consequence: 5 Total: 15 Current Rating: Likelihood: 3 Consequence: 5 Total: 15 Target Rating: Likelihood: 4 Consequence: 2 Total: 8 Risk Handler: Julie Molyneaux Risk Owner: Christine Pearson Linked to Risks: 3804 - Failure to recruit and retain nursing staff across inpatient wards and departments may result in inadequate nurse staffing - (12) 7496 - There is a risk of failing to deliver financial balance against the ICG nursing budget - (12) What is the Use of agency staff is costl y in terms of What are the Breach of agency cap Hazard: finance and levels of care patients provided to risks associated with the Hazard: costs jeopardising budget management What controls are in place: skills/numbers Ongoing reviews of ward and numbers at a corport Daily review of acuity and staffing levels aily staff teleconference eallocation of staff to address deficits in kills/numbers ingoing reviews of ward staffing levels nd numbers at a corporate level aily review of acuity and dependency to ned short notice leave and sickness. ctive activity impacting on associated staffing owns in discharge planning als acting outside control environment
+Title: Aggregated risk -Failure to o adequately recrui it to substantive nu rsing posts may adversely impact on patient care and Finance.
+Trust-wide/ Divisional Trust-wide Identified in BAF/02 Recruitment and workforce planning fail to deliver the Trust objectives.
+BAF Risk IDs BAF/04 ustainable financial position and appropriate financial versight Framework.
+BAF/O5 The Trust fails to earn significant autonomy and maintain a positive reputational standing as a result of failure to fulfil regulatory requirement defined in the NHS Constitution and relevant regulations ID 5791 Current Status Live Risk Register - all risks accepted Opened 11/09/15 Initial Rating Likelihood: 3 Consequence: 5 Total: 15 Current Rating: Likelihood: 3 Consequence: 5 Total: 15 Target Rating: Likelihood: 4 Consequence: 2 Total: 8 Risk Handler: Julie Molyneaux Risk Owner: Christine Pearson Linked to Risks: 3804 - Failure to recruit and retain nursing staff across inpatient wards and departments may result in inadequate nurse staffing - (12) 7496 - There is a risk of failing to deliver financial balance against the ICG nursing budget - (12) What is the Hazard: Use of agency staff is costly in terms of finance and levels of care provided to patients What are the risks associated with the Hazard: of agency cap costs jeopardising budget management What controls are in place: Daily staff teleconference Reallocation of staff to address deficits in skills/numbers Ongoing reviews of ward staffing levels and numbers at a corporate level Daily review of acuity and dependency to staffing levels Recording and reporting of planned to Where are the gaps in control: • Non ele • Break de ned short notice leave and sickness. ctive activity impacting on associated staffing owns in discharge planning aals acting outside control environment

-actual staffing levels and Care Hours per Patient Day (CHPPD) • E-rostering KPI's • Ongoing recruitment campaigns • Overseas recruitment as appropriate • Establishment of internal staff bank
+actual staffing levels and Care Hours per

+Patient Day (CHPPD)

+• E-rostering KPI's

+Ongoing recruitment campaigns

+Overseas recruitment as appropriate

+Establishment of internal staff bank

 arrangements

-Senior nursing staff authorisation of agency usage
+Senior nursing staff authorisation of

+agency usage

 Monthly financial reporting

 What Daily staffing teleconference with What are the

 assurances Divisional Director of Nursing gaps in

-are in place: 6 monthly formal audit of staffing needs to assurance:
+are in place: • 6 monthly formal audit of staffing needs to assurance:

 acuity of patients

-• Formal review of nursing and midwifery
+Formal review of nursing and midwifery

 establishments annually more often if

 required

 • Exercise of professional judgment on a

-daily basis to allocate staff appropriately, alongside Safe Care acuity data
+daily basis to allocate staff appropriately,

+alongside Safe Care acuity data

 Monthly integrated performance report

 contains staffing data containing planned

 to actual nurse staffing levels and CHPPD

 Active progression of recruitment

 programmes in identified areas.

-Actions to be carried d out
+, Actions to be carried

-All curr ent planned actions completed as shown in "w hat controls are in place"- 03/09/2018

-Non-M edical Bank and Agency Group - Ongoing

-• are reviewed by the Divisions on an ongoing basis with

-assurar nces being provided to Divisional meetings - O ngoing
+- All current planned actions completed as shown in "what controls are in place" 03/09/2018 - Non-Medical Bank and Agency Group Ongoing - Risk mitigation action plans are appended to each of the linked risks and are reviewed by the Divisions on an ongoing basis with assurances being provided to Divisional meetings Ongoing